wagtail/wagtail/docs/building_your_site/djangodevelopers.rst

 Nodes
 `````
-Parent nodes on the Wagtail tree probably want to organize and display a browsable index of their descendents.
+Parent nodes on the Wagtail tree probably want to organize and display a browse-able index of their descendants.
 A blog, for instance, needs a way to show a list of individual posts.

 A Parent node could provide its own function returning its descendant objects.

 .. code-block:: python

     class EventPageIndex(Page):
-        ...
+        # ...
         def events(self):
-            # Get list of event pages that are descendants of this page
+            # Get list of live event pages that are descendants of this page
+            events = EventPage.objects.live().descendant_of(self)

+            # Filter events list to get ones that are either
+            # running now or start in the future
+            events = events.filter(date_from__gte=date.today())

+            # Order by date
-            events = EventPage.objects.filter(
+            events = events.order_by('date_from')
-                live=True,
-                path__startswith=self.path
-            )

             return events

-This example makes sure to limit the returned objects to pieces of content which make sense, specifically ones which have been published through Wagtail's admin interface (``live=True``) and are descendants of this node.
-Wagtail will allow the "illogical" placement of child nodes under a parent, so it's necessary for a parent model to index only those children which make sense.
+This example makes sure to limit the returned objects to pieces of content which make sense, specifically ones which have been published through Wagtail's admin interface (``live()``) and are children of this node (``descendant_of(self)``).
+By setting a ``subpage_types`` class property in your model, you can specify which models are allowed to be set as children, but Wagtail will allow any ``Page``-derived model by default.
+Regardless, it's smart for a parent model to provide an index filtered to make sense.

 Leaves